qagith/ProjectA/README.md

 # ProjectA
 # This is a test .
-Create REDAME file
+Create README file